Brock’s Student Mental Health Policies and Services

 Brock’s Strategic Plan includes as one of its key strategic directions and priorities, “Realize you matter”, and states, “Brock feels different, because we are different.
 We believe in supporting people to develop on their own terms and in their own ways.
 We work towards fostering an equitable, inclusive and accessible environment in which everyone works hard and feels supported in doing so.”

-Brock delivers on this commitment through a range of programs, policies, services, and supports.
+Brock delivers on this commitment through various programs, policies, services, and supports.

 Our programs, policies, services, and supports